eltijuas1988/evue-interview-dashboard/README.md

 ## Getting Started

-clone the repo and then once you 'cd' into repo run the following:
+Clone the repo and then once you 'cd' into repo run the following:

 yarn && yarn start